Lebanese Civil War: Maronite Christians

-Secular groups
+Secularists

 Although several Lebanese militias claimed to be secular, most were little more than vehicles for sectarian interests.
 Still, there existed a number of non-religious groups, primarily but not exclusively of the left and/or Pan-Arab right.

 Examples of this were the Lebanese Communist Party (LCP) and the more radical and independent Communist Action Organization (COA).
 Another notable example was the pan-Syrian Syrian Social Nationalist Party (SSNP), which promoted the concept of Greater Syria, in contrast to Pan-Arab or Lebanese nationalism.
 The SSNP was generally aligned with the Syrian government, although it did not ideologically approve of the Ba'athist government (however, this has changed recently, under Bashar Al-Assad, the SSNP having been allowed to exert political activity in Syria as well).
 The multi-confessional SSNP was led by Inaam Raad, a Catholic and Abdallah Saadeh, a Greek Orthodox.
 It was active in North Lebanon (Koura and Akkar), West Beirut (around Hamra Street), in Mount Lebanon (High Metn, Baabda, Aley and Chouf), in South Lebanon (Zahrani, Nabatieh, Marjayoun and Hasbaya) and the Beqqa Valley (Baalbeck, Hermel and Rashaya).

 Another secular group was the South Lebanon Army (SLA), led by Saad Haddad.
-The SLA operated in South Lebanon in coordination with the Israelis, and worked for the Israeli-backed parallel government, called "the Government of Free Lebanon."
+The SLA operated in South Lebanon in coordination with the Israelis, and worked for the Israeli-backed parallel government, called "the Government of Free Lebanon".
 The SLA began as a split from the Army of Free Lebanon, a Maronite Christian faction within the Lebanese Army.
 Their initial goal was to be a bulwark against PLO raids and attacks into the Galilee, although they later focused on fighting Hezbollah.
 The officers tended to be mostly Christians, while the ordinary soldiers were an amalgam of Christians, Shiites, Druze and Sunnis.
 The SLA continued to operate after the civil war but collapsed after the Israeli army withdrew from South Lebanon in 2000.
 Many SLA soldiers fled to Israel, while others were captured in Lebanon and prosecuted for collaboration with Israel and treason.